frazier-at-cpcc/cpcc-registration/DOCKER_DEPLOYMENT.md

    - Check the Actions tab in your GitHub repository for detailed logs
    - Ensure your Dockerfile works with both x86_64 and ARM64 architectures

+4. **Attestation Errors**
+   - If you see "Failed to get ID token" errors, the workflow will continue without attestations
+   - This is normal for some repository configurations and doesn't affect the Docker build
+   - Attestations provide additional security metadata but are optional

+5. **Permission Errors**
+   - Ensure your repository has the necessary permissions enabled
+   - Go to Settings → Actions → General → Workflow permissions
+   - Select "Read and write permissions" if builds fail with permission errors

 ### Viewing Build Status

 1. Go to your GitHub repository